 About the garden

-People have lived and worked at Kartause Ittingen for centuries, leaving their mark not only on the monastery’s architecture but also its gardens.
-As time went by, small gardens turned into a large garden area where vineyards, hop yards, vegetable gardens and gorgeous flower gardens combine into a unique whole.
+People have lived and worked at Kartause Ittingen for centuries, leaving their mark not only on the monastery’s architecture but also on its gardens.
+As time went by, small gardens turned into large garden areas where vineyards, hop yards, vegetable gardens and gorgeous flower gardens combine into a unique whole.

 In early summer, more than 1,000 rosebushes transform the garden into a romantic sea of blossoms.
 Old views of the former monastery show that the monks took great care of their gardens, and each of their cells came with a little garden.
 The two cloister gardens at the centre of the monastery, however, served as places of silence and meditation.
 The extended area within the outer enclosure was used by the lay monks and servants to grow vegetables.